 COOL (Credentialing Opportunities On-Line) helps Marines find information on certifications and licenses related to their jobs.
-Use COOL to get background information on credentialing and find detailed information on:
+Use COOL to get background information on credentialing, apply for vouchers to cover credentialing costs and find detailed information on:

 - Credentials related to a Marine Corps Military Occupational Specialty (MOS)

 - Credential requirements and potential gaps between Marine Corps training and civilian workforce credentialing requirements